Work. Rest. Pray. is written by Richard Frost MBE.

 Showing how it’s never too late to learn, having failed A-levels at school, he passed his driving test at the age of 38 and 15 years later, gained an MSc Vocational Rehabilitation.
 Richard was appointed MBE in the Queen’s Birthday Honours 2018 for services to mental health.

-richardfrostauthor.com gives details of his books: Life with St Benedict and A Story to Tell (the latter also has a website version).
-Finding Stability in Times of Change and Richard’s debut novella, Looking to Move On.
+richardfrostauthor.com gives details of his books: Life with St Benedict, Finding Stability in Times of Change, A Story to Tell (which also has a website version) and Richard’s debut novella, Looking to Move On.
 A new novella, Living the Difference will be published in November 2023.

 New posts are published every couple of weeks.
 Click to subscribe (it’s free & secure).